ZANSIN-sec/ZANSIN/documents/Installation.md

    - In the SSH Setup screen, check the `Install OpenSSH Server`.
 2. After the installation, to enable easy connectivity between the virtual machines and internet access, use the "Bridged Adapter" for the Network Adapter setting.

-If you were unable to create the user 'zansin' or install OpenSSH during the Ubuntu installation process, execute the following commands after logging into Ubuntu.
+If you were unable to create the user `zansin` or install OpenSSH during the Ubuntu installation process, execute the following commands after logging into Ubuntu.

 ### Creating ZANSIN user